Exhausts

 In the Event of a Broken Exhaust Manifold Stud:

-A. If the stud has some remnants above the surface: start with low-impact techniques, listed below.
+A. If the stud has some remnant above the surface: start with low-impact techniques, listed below.
+Do NOT use an "Eezi-Out" or hardened tool that may break off inside the stud remnants.

 Removal by Tapping and Two-Nuts.
 [Paul Seminara] Soak with PB Blaster, smack area near thread with hammer, PB Blaster, soak, wipe, heat, PB Blaster, hammer tap.
 If threads are available, then extract with two nut method (install two nuts tightly, then unscrew the lower nut which jams against the upper).
 But first tighten a bit, apply more PB Blaster...etc, ...repeat..patience is really the key!
 If no threads are available you can use locking pliers clamped tightly against the stud.